 are the model-implied values of the daily CDS spread changes.

-Essentially, in (4) we take apart the two components that make up the COVID-19 residual.
-This way, it becomes obvious that the regression in (3) with the COVID-19 residual as an outcome variable is equivalent to the regression in (4) when we restrict Γ=0.
-Crucially, we don’t impose this restriction, however.
-This lends to a richer analysis of the relative contribution of CDS adjustments made by global/regional drivers and country-specific drivers.
+Essentially, in (4) we take apart the two components that make up the residual.
+This way, it becomes obvious that the regression in (3) with the residual as an outcome variable is equivalent to the regression in (4) when we restrict Γ=0.
+Crucially, we don’t impose this restriction, which lends to a richer analysis of the relative contribution of CDS adjustments made by global/regional and country-specific drivers.

 Results and interpretation